rocky-linux/documentation/docs/guides/git_wf_git-cola_atom.md

 ![Documentation Fork](images/gw_fork.png)

 When this completes, you should have a fork with a URL that has your username in it.
-If your Git username was "alphaomega" then the URL would be:
+If your git username was "alphaomega" then the URL would be:

 ```
 https://github.com/alphaomega/documentation